Shagshag/prestashop-documentation/CategoryCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Category.php line 87
+* This property is defined in [classes/Category.php line 87](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Category.php#87)

 ### $definition